eiffel-community/eiffel-intelligence/wiki/subscription-with-REST-POST-notification.md

-# Subscription with REST POST notification
+# Subscription with REST POST Notification

 Valid subscriptions for REST POST notifications are provided below with each field explained.